 In fact, in one school in which I taught for four years, my students’ reading and math standardized test scores were among the highest in the elementary.

 And not just high in real numbers but in growth, which for me is the most important factor.

-This article lists the 15 strategies I implemented in order to improve standardized reading test scores of my amazing students.
+This article lists the 15 strategies I implemented in order to improve standardized reading test scores of my elementary students (3rd and 4th graders).